 Temporary Donation – A donated water right held in the TWRP for a specified non-permanent period of time.

 Mitigation for out-of-stream uses – Measures that offset adverse effects on a water source to prevent impairment of other water rights and eliminate impairment and/or detriment to the public interest.
 Referred to herein as “mitigation.”

-(Long-term mitigation – Mitigation that is temporary in nature, but lasting for a period of five years or longer.
+By using the term “measures” rather than “water right transferred to the TWRP to remain instream,” leaves open mitigation other than water-for-water.
+Is this the intention?

-Mitigating rights – Water rights held in the TWRP that are used to augment instream flows for the purpose of offsetting adverse impacts and/or serve as mitigation to allow out-of-stream uses of water.
+Mitigating rights – Water rights held in the TWRP that are used to augment instream flows for the purpose of offsetting adverse impacts (from out-of-stream uses?) and/or serve as mitigation for out-of-stream uses of water.

+Long-term mitigation – Mitigation that is temporary in nature, but lasting for a period of five years or longer.

 Permanent mitigation – Mitigation that will be in place in perpetuity.

-Public interest – The consideration of impacts to the public at large that would result from the creation and operation of a water bank.
+Public interest Review – The consideration of impacts to the public at large that would result from the creation and operation of a water bank.
 As applicable, considerations should include environmental impacts, with emphasis on the protection, restoration, and recovery of threatened and endangered species; environmental justice; implications for public health and safety; aesthetic, recreational, and economic effects; and impacts on publicly owned resources and facilities.
 General guidelines for consideration of the public interests are set forth in the water resources fundamentals in RCW 90.54.020.
 The public interest can also be presumed to be reflected in watershed plans, ground water area management programs, related water supply plans, water conservation plans, Ecology administrative rules, and local land use plans and development regulations.

 Trust water rights program (TWRP) – A statewide program created under chapter 90.42 RCW authorizing Ecology to hold and manage trust water rights.